The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 Use news alerts and aggregator tools: This will allow you to keep up-to-date with breaking stories.

-Know your audience: Focus on news items that your audience will find interesting, and target news publications that they read.
+Know your audience: Focus on news items your audience will find interesting and target news publications they read.

 Focus on your area of expertise: Only pursue opportunities where you can add value.

-Avoid controversial topics: If you try newsjacking a controversial topic, you risk getting embroiled in online arguments or even attracting negative press.
+Avoid topics that are too controversial: If you try newsjacking a controversial topic, you risk getting embroiled in online arguments or even attracting negative press.

 Tiered link building isn’t actually a link-building technique.
 Instead, it’s a strategy that guides the types of links you build and which websites you build them with.